 The FBI believes you can fix the problem by using normal tools available to anyone.
 You can read about them here.

 I don’t believe these tools work.
 Anyone sophisticated enough to write DNS malware software infecting millions of computers is also going to take into account these security programs.
-The malware might include a hibernating file that only activates 30 days after the initial program is removed or something of this sort.
+The malware might include a hibernating file that only activates 30 days after you remove the initial program or something of this sort.

 If your computer is infected, I suggest taking it to a professional and letting them have at it.
 You probably will need to save all your files and then reload the entire operating system to start fresh.
 This may seem a bit much, but it isn’t too bad compared to the threat of someone watching and recording all your interactions on the web.